-EDU 295 Advanced Special Topics in Education\\\ variable 1-4 cr. hrs.
+EDU 295 Advanced Special Topics in Education\\\ Prerequisite: Consent of department

 Deals with current topics in education not covered in other courses.
 Topics will vary at discretion of the instructor.
 No topic will be offered more than twice within three years.
 May be repeated with different topics to maximum of four credit hours.
 Topic to be listed on student's permanent academic record.